 Your corporation's name must include one of the following words: "Incorporated," "Corporation," "Company," or the abbreviation "corp.," "inc.," or "co."

 Your corporation's name must be distinguishable from the names of other business entities already on file with the Tennessee Secretary of State.
 Names may be checked for availability by at the Tennessee Secretary of State business name database.

-You may reserve a name for four months by filing an Application for Reservation of Name with the Tennessee Secretary of State.
-The reservation must be filed by mail.
+You may reserve a name for four months by filing an Application for Name Reservation with the Tennessee Secretary of State.
+The reservation may be emailed or filed by postal mail.
 The filing fee is $20.

-Your corporation is legally created by filing a corporate Charter with the Tennessee Department of State.
-The charter must include the: corporate name and address; name and address of agent for service of process; number of shares the corporation is authorized to issue; name and address of each incorporator; effective date of charter.
+Your corporation is legally created by filing a corporate Charter For-Profit Corporation with the Tennessee Department of State.
+The charter must include the: corporate name and address; name and address of agent for service of process; number of shares the corporation is authorized to issue; name and address of each incorporator; period of duration--perpetual or limited; effective date of charter.

-The charter must be filed by mail.
+The charter may be filed online or by mail.
 The filing fee is $100.